kamalhussain/att.js/README.md

 * `call.transferto(phoneNumber)`: Transfer the call to another phone
 * `call.pushToTalk(flag)`: If set to `true`, enable push to talk functionality.
 You will have to use `call.talk(true)` to enable sending audio, and `call.talk(false)` when done.
 If no value is provided, the function will return `true` if the call is in push to talk mode.
 * `call.talking(flag)`: The equivalent of pressing the talk button on a push to talk device.

+Once you answer a call, you can find the number of the caller in the `call.initiator` field.

 # Working with Phone Numbers